quicwg/ops-drafts/draft-ietf-quic-manageability.md

 across all QUIC versions {{QUIC-INVARIANTS}}, see {{rebinding}}.
 This feature may appear to present opportunities to optimize NAT port usage and simplify the work of the QUIC server.
-In fact, NAT behavior that relies on CID may instead cause connection failure when endpoints change Connection ID and may disable important protocol security features.
+In fact, NAT behavior that relies on CID may instead cause connection failure when endpoints change Connection ID, and disable important protocol security features.
 NATs should retain their existing 4-tuple-based operation and refrain from parsing or otherwise using QUIC connection IDs.